At every step of the way, your student will explore the arts as an essential part of their Peachtree Academy journey.

 Founded in the year 1929, the International Thespian Society is an honorary organization made for high school and middle school students who are passionate about and interested in theatre and the performing arts.
 In all, the Thespian Society is affiliated with more than 4,900 secondary schools across the United States and abroad.

-The mission of the International Thespian Society is to honor students’ achievements within theatre arts.
+The mission of the International Thespian Society is to honor students’ achievements in theatre arts.
 Within the program, high school students are affectionately known as “Thespians” while middle school students are known as “Junior Thespians.”
 Overall, the International Thespian Society is a part of the Education Theatre Association (EdTA).